php-fig/fig-standards/proposed/tracing-meta.md

 This standard aims to create an intentionally minimalist set of interfaces that can be used to provide tracing signals to 3rd party libraries in a unified manner.

-### 1.1 Definitions

-The following definitions apply for this document:
-* Framework - An application framework (or micro-framework) that runs a developers code.
-  Eg. Laravel, Symphony, CakePHP, Slim
-* Library - Any library that developers may include that adds additional functionality
-  Eg. Image Manipulation, HTTP Clients, 3rd Party SDK's
-* Provider - An organization that offers APM as a service.
-Typically via a composer package

 ## 2. Why Bother?

 The [OpenTelemetry][] team are in the process of releasing a set of SDK's that would allow frameworks and libraries to send signals to providers in a uniformed manner.